trevortomesh/OSHRepo/README.md

 This specific project is an MSP430G2553 based game console.
 It was built for a conference and that's pretty much all I feel like writing about it because this is just an example, after all.
 It's a good idea to put some sort of picture of your completed project here like this -- but smaller:

-![alt text][logo]
+![alt text][pic1]

-[logo]: https://github.com/trevortomesh/OSHRepo/blob/master/src/img/img1.jpg "Logo Title Text 2"
+[pic1]: https://github.com/trevortomesh/OSHRepo/blob/master/src/img/img1.jpg "Logo Title Text 2"